sohah/VeritestingTransformations/Readme.md

 9. To Green Expression Transformation: in this transformation, statements in the dynamic region are translated to Green expression and they should be ready to populate SPF accordingly.

 This design that have the following benefits:
-1. Ensures transperancy of different Veritesting steps/transformations.
+1. Ensures transperancy of different JavaRanger steps/transformations.
 2. Allows for checking invariants after each transformation.
-3. Increases the oppurtunties over regions where veritesting could be applied.
+3. Increases the oppurtunties over regions where JavaRanger could be applied.

-### Veritesting Documentation
+### JavaRanger Documentation
 For information about Java Documentation of the project please refer to https://sohah.github.io/VeritestingTransformations/.